Real Property Taxes in Germany 2022

 Every property owner has to pay property taxes in Germany.
-He is liable to pay real property taxes (so called “Grundsteuer”).
-The tax rate depends on the type of real property.
-This is sorted into two distinct categories:
+This means, he is liable to pay real property taxes (so called “Grundsteuer”).
+Moreover the tax rate depends on the type of property he owns.
+In other words the taxes are sorted into two distinct categories.

 - Real property tax “A”: Real property used for agriculture and forestry.